 Coffee grounds for plants harbor essential nutrients that help in making coffee compost, and grass plants vibrant.
 When you add coffee grounds to a compost bin, they firstly serve as green waste.

-Now that coffee grounds also have high nitrogen levels, these levels get broken down and be present in the compost mix.
-This nitrogen will play a critical role in greening the leaves pot plants and make them as vibrant as its true definition could be!
+Now that coffee grounds also have high nitrogen levels, these levels get broken down and are present in the compost mix.
+This nitrogen will play a critical role in greening the leaves pot plants and make them as vibrant as their true definition could be!

 Also, nitrogen will help the plants to yield more leaves, which will be essential for survival and during photosynthesis.

 The whole idea of using cannabis fertilizers revolves around, ensuring that those plants receive adequate nutrients.
 In addition to nitrogen, coffee grounds for cannabis plants help in giving other nutrients like magnesium and potassium.